SJ23 Tech Tip E16, (Updated 2024-11-08) Bob Schimmel

 Automatic Bilge Pumps - Wiring & Considerations for a Shallow Settee Bilge Pump.

-INDEX - Pump, Protection Diode, Settee Float Switch, Stilling Well, Manual Switch, Wire Gauge, Harness Install, Power, Backup Power, Test, Parts.
+INDEX - Pump, Protection Diode, Arc Suppression, Settee Float Switch, Stilling Well, Manual Switch, Wire Gauge, Harness Install, Power, Backup Power, Test, Parts.

 WIRING a BILGE PUMP - The primary job of a small electric bilge pump is to remove nuisance water or light flooding.
 It is not an emergency pump designed to empty a half submerged hull.
 Few SJ23s have enough electrical power to operate an emergency pump but any pump can buy you extra time to don a life jacket, find the leak and hopefully keep the boat afloat till you get to shallow water.
 Beach it if you have to!